Music and Double DECs

 Our Music Technology course covers important topics beyond sound recording; it includes sampling theory, sound synthesis, MIDI, acoustics and more.
 Whether you are interested in creative mixing, making in-studio audition demos or recording live recitals, Marianopolis has the tools you need.

-You can also participate in a certificate in Environmental Studies, Gender and Sex/uality Studies, International Studies, Law and Social Justice, Native Studies or Third World Studies.
+You can also participate in a certificate in Environmental Studies, Gender and Sex/uality Studies, Law and Social Justice, Indigenous Studies or Third World Studies.

 WHAT CAN I DO WITH A DEC IN MUSIC?